AguaClara/Textbook/AIDE/ProjectProposal.rst

 -------------------

 - IP will provide all Project Management Services including meeting preparation and facilitation.

 - IP shall establish the regulatory compliance roles and responsibilities and strategy for permit compliance at the initiation of the Preliminary Engineering Phase.

 - IP will add the PER sections provided by ACR to the PER.

 - IP will provide the Project Schedule.

 - IP will provide a site plan showing preferred location(s) of the new water treatment plant and the following:

-- Field verification of existing conditions
+- IP will provide field verification of existing conditions

-- Completion of a topographic survey of the project area
+- IP will provide a topographic survey of the project area

 - IP will provide a plan for an access road if necessary.